Project Risk Management:

 - Work to reduce the negative effects or increase the beneficial effects.

-Additionally, in many sectors today, risk management has become a regulatory requirement, and several standards now exist (e.g. ISO 31000).
+One key point to consider is that in many sectors today, risk management has become a regulatory requirement, and several standards now exist (e.g. ISO 31000).
+It must therefore be considered in the organizational strategy and as part of all activities.

 What 2020 has taught us about Risk Management